Learn our story, from the beginning and into the future.

 Mathew is a fourth generation funeral director and embalmer.
 He began his career as a young boy working alongside his father and uncle at Forastiere Family Funeral Homes in Springfield, MA.
 Following the acquisition of his family’s business in the late 90’s Mathew went on to hold leadership positions in local & regional funeral operations management, combination funeral home & cemetery management, and executive leadership.
 In March of 2014 Mathew joined The Signature Memorial Group, an independent owner and operator of funeral homes and cemeteries in Kansas, Missouri, Texas and New Mexico.
 As the VP of Operations for Kansas & Missouri Mathew leads a team of dedicated funeral and cemetery professionals at Johnson County Funeral Chapel & Memorial Gardens, Overland Park Funeral Chapel, Terrace Park Funeral Home & Cemetery and Longview Funeral Home & Cemetery.

-Mathew holds professional licensure in Massachusetts, Texas, and Kansas.
+Mathew holds professional license in Massachusetts, Texas, and Kansas.

 As a funeral and cemetery service professional Mathew believes in honoring the unique life of those who have died while focusing on creating moments and opportunities for loved ones to begin the healing process of grief.
 Mathew is committed to supporting the communities his businesses serve through volunteer participation, financial sponsorship and philanthropic donation.
-Mathew is a member of numerous national and local organizations and is a coach in the Sporting Blue Valley Soccer Club.
+Mathew is a member of numerous national and local organizations.
+He is Vice President of the Kansas Cemetery Association and a sitting Board Member of the ICCFA.
+Mat is a volunteer coach in the Sporting Blue Valley Soccer Club and Blue Valley Rec Little League.
 Mathew and his wife Jana reside in Overland Park, KS where they are raising their two young children.

 General Manager - Johnson County Chapel & Memorial GardensRead Bio